Château Grand-Puy-Lacoste: Name

 This winery shares a part of its name with Château Grand-Puy-Ducasse.
 Grand Puy is the name of a low gravelly hill which used to be owned in its entirety by the same estate.
 Parts of the vineyards on this hill were sold in 1750 to a man by the name Pierre Ducasse.
 The estate containing the remaining vineyards, the present day Château Grand-Puy-Lacoste, has been known under several names which have changed when daughters of the owning family have married.
 It was known as Saint-Guiron in the mid-19th century after a marriage to a monsieur de Saint-Guiron, and acquired its present name one generation later when a daughter married a man by the name François Lacoste.

 Vineyard

 Situated a few kilometers from the town of Pauillac, the vineyards of Chateau Grand-Puy-Lacoste total roughly 36 hectares (90 acres) with Cabernet Sauvignon making up 75% of the total plantings and the rest belonging to Merlot (20%) and Cabernet Franc (5%).
 Typical of the region, the vineyard consists of a deep gravel top soil on a limestone base.

 Wine

 Chateau Grand-Puy-Lacoste produces about 12,000 cases of wine in an average year.
 Fermentation takes place in temperature controlled stainless steel tanks, and then the wines are placed into oak barrels (50% new) for 18 months of aging.

+The winery also makes a second wine, Lacoste-Borie.